MinhazFuad/echoes/README.md

 ## What We Are Building

-Silent Signals is a **visual emotion engine**, not a traditional social media platform.
+This platform is a **visual emotion engine**, not a traditional social media platform.

 Users can:
 - Enter the experience through emotion